hmcts/befta-fw/README.md

 6. Custom-programmable dynamicity to allow for programmable injections into test logic
 7. Clearly designed way of adapting and integrating the framework into various API suites for any new functional test suit.
 8. Reporting, and for-diagnostic outputting
-9. Custom extensibility of out-of-the box DSL (Cucumber)
+9. Custom extensibility of out-of-the box DSL (Cucumber feature)
+10. Other features coming with Cucumber Framework wrapped.

 ## HOW TO SETUP & INTEGRATE